 The simplest way to enjoy purslane herbs in food is to eat it fresh and raw, any way you would spinach.
 Use it in salads, as greens in a sandwich, or as a green topping for tacos and soup.
 Purslane also stands up to some heat.
 When cooking with purslane, though, sauté gently; overcooking will make it slimy.
 You can even pickle purslane for a bright, peppery flavor.

 If you do decide to eat purslane from your yard or garden, wash it very well first.
-And avoid using pesticides and herbicides in your yard before you harvest the succulent leaves of this tasty weed.
+Avoid using pesticides and herbicides in your yard before you harvest the succulent leaves of this tasty weed.